WLJSTeam/wl-splatmesh/README.md

 		- `["Format"]` — "Packed" or "Unpacked"
 		- `["Container"]` — always "SPZ"
 		- `["Size"]` — Quantity representing the raw byte size when available
+        - `["Preview"]` — generates 3D preview approximating clouds with points reduced to 300 groups of 3000 samples of splats
 		- `["Properties"]` — list of available property keys

 If you want to update one of these properties use the following syntax: